 The kids and I went to Flight Trampoline’s new Springfield location for their opening weekend and we had a great experience!

 Flight Trampoline Park impresses with their organized lay-out, friendly staff and clean environment.
 In advance of our trip, I bought tickets and did the waiver through their website.
 Upon arrival, we waited for a turn at the register (if we had not done the waiver, computers onsite allow you to do it while you wait).
+With the help of a cashier, our transaction finished, and we were issued stickers displaying our one hour jump time.
+Jumpers can buy special socks or jump barefoot; we opted for the latter, stashed our stuff in the cubbies (lockers available for a fee), then hit the trampolines.

 The kids were drawn first to the dodgeball area close to the entrance.
 There, an impromptu game of ‘kids vs. adults’ dodgeball started up.
 The space is enclosed with ramped ends for maximum acceleration.
 Next, I moved to the flat ‘free jump’ area and tried to repeat the flips and twists I did on the trampolines at sleep-away camp when I was young…no luck.
 The kids bounced around, and then led me to the giant air bags in the back of the room.
 This is the place to practice catching air and colossal jumps, because the air bags take all the impact out of landing.
 It’s like being a stunt double in a movie – amazing!